wernad/channelsdb/README.md

 The project consinsts of three parts: Python API (`/api`), main page (`/frontpage`) and the results page (`/results`).

-## Build

-To build the project, run `build.sh` in the main directory.
-This will cause both `/frontpage` and `/results` to run their `build.sh` scripts, which install all the necessary dependencies and compiles the sources.

 ## Running

 To run the ChannelsDB 2, use the following commands: